chef/chef-web-docs/chef_master/source/plugin_knife_opc.rst

 config.rb Configuration
 =====================================================
-Unlike other knife subcommands the subcommands in the knife-opc plugin make API calls against the root of your Chef server installation's API endpoint.
+Unlike other knife subcommands the subcommands in the knife-opc plugin make API calls against the root of your Chef Infra Server installation's API endpoint.

-Typically the ``chef_server_url`` for your Chef server installation may look like this:
+Typically the ``chef_server_url`` for your Chef Infra Server installation may look like this:

 .. code-block:: ruby

    chef_server_url 'https://chef.yourdomain.com/organizations/ORG_NAME'

-To configure knife-opc, set the ``chef_server_root`` option to the root of your Chef server installation:
+To configure knife-opc, set the ``chef_server_root`` option to the root of your Chef Infra Server installation:

 .. code-block:: ruby